NRJ900/SQL-Injection-prevention-system/README.md

     http://127.0.0.1:5001

-step 6: Register the first user.(Registered users will be encrypted and stored in Instances folder.)
+step 6: Register the first user.(Registered users will be encrypted and stored in Instances folder)